 The manual inside each kit uses simple, step-by-step instructions for each tool, “HEAT High Five” tips for reducing energy consumption, as well as links to useful resources to give you everything you need to reduce heating and water usage-related costs in your home.

 How Do I Get It?

-Thank you to the participants of the HEAT launch event on Tuesday, October 3.
 Three toolkits are now available to borrow from the St. Albert Public Library - one more to be added soon!